bitmark-inc/autonomy-docs/MVA.md

     * shard 2: contact's device + cloud
     * shard 3: Bitmark shard server (and its backups)
     * User xprv on user's device (internal secure store)
-    * Container xprv in container storage (etcd key for at rest encryption of file store)
+    * Pod xprv in Pod storage (etcd key for at rest encryption of file store)
     * also note shards and decks (array of shards + *some data*)
     * 3 BTC keypair only recovery is sharded
     * identity keypair also sharded